|Type||Publicly traded company|

 Hiroshi Yamauchi becomes president

 In 1951, the company was renamed Nintendo Playing Card Co., Ltd. (任天堂骨牌株式会社, Nintendo Karuta Co., Ltd).
 In 1952, the manufacturing companies, which were spread throughout Kyoto, were consolidated into facilities in three wards in Kyoto.
-After the consolidation of manufacturing companies, Nintendo became the first company in Japan that mass-produced plastic playing cards in 1953.
+After the consolidation of manufacturing companies in 1953, Nintendo became the first company in Japan to mass-produce plastic playing cards.

-In 1956, Hiroshi Yamauchi traveled to the United States and visited the world's largest playing card manufacturing company at the time, the United States Playing Card Company.
+In 1956, Hiroshi Yamauchi traveled to the United States and visited the United States Playing Card Company, the world's largest playing card manufacturing company at the time.
 He was disconcerted after the visit, since the world's largest playing card manufacturing company was being run out of, in his opinion, a small office.
 Thus, he realized that the playing card business was a niche business without much chance for growth.

-In 1959, the head office was moved to the Higashiyama District in Kyoto.
-Nintendo secured the rights to use Disney characters on their playing cards.
+In 1959, the head office of Nintendo was moved to the Higashiyama District in Kyoto.
+Nintendo secured the right to use Disney characters on their playing cards.
 To keep up with demand, they automated the manufacturing process of their playing cards.